 • Waterloo Avenue from Dufferin Street to Codsell Avenue

-Combe Avenue, Dufferin Street and Waterloo Avenue have been included for on-street shared lane markings to provide options for routing within the Bathurst Manor Neighbourhood along streets with lower motor vehicle volumes.
-These streets will also improve connections to proposed bike lanes on Rimrock Road via the pathway to Allen Road at Combe Avenue.
+Combe Avenue, Dufferin Street and Waterloo Avenue were included for on-street shared lane markings to provide options for routing within the Bathurst Manor Neighbourhood along streets with lower motor vehicle volumes.
+These streets also improve connections to proposed bike lanes on Rimrock Road via the pathway to Allen Road at Combe Avenue.

 The Bathurst Manor Neighbourhood Mobility Plan (BMNMP) identified, prioritized, and recommended short-, medium-, and long-term improvements to traffic operations and road design to support safety for all modes of transportation, including pedestrians and people driving and cycling.
 More information about this plan can be found on the BMNMP website.